 The days are getting shorter, the mercury is dropping and soon winter will be here.
-It’s easy for you to get your lawn ready for the change in seasons following a few simple tips.
+It is easy for you to get your lawn ready for the change in seasons by following a few simple tips.

 Autumn can be a mixed bag with the weather and rainfall so be mindful and respond to the needs of your lawn and garden.

-Lightly fertilise your lawn now with a product containing Potassium to help your lawn withstand the cold stress of winter and Phosphorous to strengthen the root system.
-This will insure that your lawn is able to source nutrients throughout the winter.
-We recommend Eco Prime Red NPK as the phosphorus is present in a soft rock form that does not leach into our water ways.
+Fertilise your lawn now with a product containing Potassium to help your lawn withstand the cold stress of winter and Phosphorous to strengthen the root system.
+This will help your lawn retain colour and health throughout winter.
+We recommend Eco-Growth Eco-Prime Purple as the phosphorus is present in a soft rock form that does not leach into our water ways.

-This is particularly important for Empire Zoysia so we encourage our customers to spread Eco-growth Eco-Prime Red NPK and if your grass starts to fade give it another dose
+This is particularly important for Empire Zoysia so we encourage our customers to spread Eco-Growth Eco-Prime Purple and if your grass starts to fade give it another dose or contact us.

-Sun is vital in the development of new growth in any plant.
-In the cooler months when we have more cloud cover and less direct sun lawn owners will find that there lawn may show signs of stress.
-This may be in the form of discolouration, sparse growth patterns, slow repair and evidence of weed growth.
-There are things you can do to lessen the effects of the change in seasons;
+Sunlight is vital to all lawns.
+In the cooler months when we have more cloud cover and less direct sunlight lawn owners will find that their lawn may show signs of stress.
+This may be in the form of discolouration, sparse growth patterns, slow repair and weed infestations.
+We recommend the following;

-- Set your mower to cut higher than you would in summer to increase the amount of leaf area available to absorb the sunlight.
+* Set your mower to cut higher than you would in summer to increase the amount of leaf area available to absorb the sunlight.

-- Never take more than one third of the total leaf length off.
+* Never take more than one third of the total leaf length off.
 Always retain some green leaf.

-- Remove sun blocking objects from the lawn surface and surroundings to increase the amount of sunlight available to your lawn.
+* Remove sun blocking objects from the lawn surface and surroundings to increase the amount of sunlight available to your lawn.